WilliamJohnsonJr/audition/backend/README.md

 This directory contains the backend for the Capstone project.

+## Notes
+- snake_case is used in the python app, but JSON requests and responses to the API all use camelCase properties for the FE.

 ## Caveats
 Marshmallow Schemas would be a better choice for a larger project, but I made my own validation logic to reduce dependencies.